Subtrees

 Refs belonging to subtrees will be denoted in the Branches view by a folder-symbol.
 Local subtrees will show up in the Subtrees category.
 The root commits of a subtree will be denoted by a folder-symbol in the Log Graph.

-To merge (or cherry-pick) a subtree use the Merge (or Cherry-Pick) command.
-SmartGit will understand whether the source commit is a subtree and in this case perform a subtree merge (or cherry-pick).
+To merge or cherry-pick a subtree, use the Merge or Cherry-Pick command.
+SmartGit will understand whether the source commit is a subtree and in this case perform a subtree merge / cherry-pick as applicable.

 Note